ai-practice-enterprice/rosbox/README.md

   rosbox remove <name>
   ```
   - `name`: The name of the rosbox container to remove.
+  - `--no_build`: (Optional) Skip the image building process.
+And generate the Dockerfile only.
   - `-h`: Displays help information for this command.

 • Build a new Docker image using templates: